sofn-xyz/mailing/README.md

 #### Send great emails from your react app.

 - ✅ Email templates with React components
-- ✅ Battle-tested components that work across clients (Outlook!)
+- ✅ Battle-tested MJML components that work across clients (Outlook!)
 - ✅ Mail previews for quick development
 - ✅ Test-mode for ensuring emails send and have the correct content
 - ✅ Inspired by ActionMailer